Oil up over 4 percent on Libya raid, China easing; volatility seen

 The rally accelerated towards noon, after oil services firm Genscape reported a 550,000 barrel build in crude stockpiles at the Cushing, Oklahoma, delivery point for WTI in the four days since Jan.
 30. Traders had expected above 1 million barrels.

-The smaller-than-expected Cushing build sharply narrowed the discount in WTI's front month to the second month.
-Brent premium's to WTI widened to $6.09 a barrel at the settlement, its biggest since late September.
+The smaller-than-expected Cushing build sharply narrowed the discount in WTI's front month to the second month CLc1-CLc2.
+Brent premium's to WTI CL-LCO1=R meanwhile, rose to over $6 a barrel, its widest since early November.

-(Additional reporting by Alex Lawler in London and Jacob Gronholt-Pedersen in Singapore; Editing by William Hardy, Jason Neely, Meredith Mazzilli, Marguerita Choy, Cynthia Osterman and Diane Craft)
+(Additional reporting by Alex Lawler in London and Jacob Gronholt-Pedersen in Singapore; Editing by William Hardy, Jason Neely, Meredith Mazzilli, Marguerita Choy and cynthia Osterman)